Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 If you use an electronic tool, you probably have your sprint backlog ready in the tool.
 And that is perfect!

 But for the Sprint planning, if your team is collocated, always print out the cards.
-Let the team to brainstorm user stories, not just to observe or play with the tool.
+Let the team brainstorm user stories, not just to observe or play with the tool.
 They are in the workshop to create a plan together!

 Once all user stories are broken into subtasks and they are estimated, only then all team members should rewrite tasks into the tool.
 Not just ScrumMaster.

-The team doesn’t check the definition of done so some subtasks are missing at the end of the planning.
+- The team doesn’t check the definition of done so some subtasks are missing at the end of the planning.
 The Sprint Backlog is not consistent and forgotten work is recognized at the Sprint review.
-Many times such forgotten work is even not recognizable as team members didn’t add subtasks during the Sprint, just made the remaining time longer than estimation.
+Many times such forgotten work is even not recognizable as team members didn’t add subtasks during the Sprint, just made the remaining time longer than estimated.